MortalLizard/EmailParser/README.md

 ---

 ## Conclusion
-The email processing pipeline efficiently simplifies unstructured emails from Zendesk into structured, well-organized outputs.
-By utilizing tokenization, parsing, and rendering techniques, it ensures that even the most chaotic email content can be transformed into a readable and actionable format.
+The email processing pipeline simplifies emails by extracting key information such as names, dates, and order details.
+It converts raw, unstructured emails into a more structured format suitable for further analysis and processing in systems like ChatGPT.

+---